 Read Tractor Trailer Crash FAQs

 Because the stakes in truck accident cases are high, you need a lawyer who has not only handled these types of cases before, but handled them successfully.
-Joye Law Firm can’t guarantee success, but we have a strong track record of obtaining results for clients who were injured in truck accidents, including million and multi-million dollar settlements.
+Joye Law Firm Injury Lawyers can’t guarantee success, but we have a strong track record of obtaining results for clients who were injured in truck accidents, including million and multi-million dollar settlements.
 Results such as these have led to one of our attorneys being invited to join the Association of Plaintiff Interstate Trucking Lawyers of America (APITLA).

 Such a claim – known as a wrongful death claim – may be filed by an immediate family member such as a parent, spouse or child within three years of the date of the accident, in most cases.
 Medical expenses, funeral and burial costs, loss of financial support and loss of companionship are among the damages available through a South Carolina wrongful death action.